-Hence a better inspection solution is necessary to more reliably detect common defects in tubes and circumferential cracking at the tubesheets and support plates.
+A better inspection solution is therefore necessary to more reliably detect common defects in tubes and circumferential cracking at the tubesheets and support plates.

 Eddy Current Array to the Rescue

 Developments in eddy current technology have led to the birth of eddy current array (ECA).
 Applied to tubing inspection, ECA takes the form of the patented DefHi® probe.
-This probe leverages the power of ECA’s multiplexed elements to sweep the entire inner surface of tube and accurately detect, size, and characterize common defects in HX tubing, including circumferential cracking at the support plates and tubesheets.
+This probe leverages the power of ECA’s multiplexed elements to sweep the entire inner surface of tubes and accurately detect, size, and characterize common defects in heat exchanger tubing, including circumferential cracking at the support plates and tubesheets.

 The coil configuration inside the DefHi probe and their multiplexing pattern enable eddy currents to flow perpendicular to circumferential cracks in tubes.
 This makes the defects easier to detect and to establish their circumferential length and position—something ECT probes are incapable of.
-The distance between the transmitter and receiver coils in the probe is also optimized so tube swage signals are flat, which makes them easy to isolate.
+The distance between the transmitter and receiver coils of the probe is also optimized so tube swage signals are flat and easier to isolate.
 It is also very simple to select an optimal operating frequency for the non-ferromagnetic material of the tubes that generates clearly distinct support plate and tubesheet signals.
 The multiplexed array coils yield absolute signal responses with amplitude and phase data.
 In a C-scan, the ability to rotate a signal’s phase component is key to getting high-definition defect responses.
 The DefHi probe’s design also includes conventional ECT probe data.

 Actual testing has demonstrated that the DefHi probe can detect and size circumferential cracks at the tubesheet as early as 50 % wall loss and 30 % in the span area between support plates (blue lines in the above C-scan).

 Let’s say you need to inspect a hypothetical tube bundle more than eight years old comprised of 1000–1500, 6 m (20 ft) tubes with eddy current testing (ECT), where you would most likely miss most circumferential cracking, either plugging too many tubes or leaving tubes unplugged that would need to be.
 So doing, you stand to face unscheduled shutdowns and potentially lose hundreds of thousands of dollars.